Atharv-web/MARS/README.md

 MARS (Medical Assistant for Research Synthesis) is an AI-powered assistant that helps you **research topics in medicine** and **document them in structured, comprehensive reports**.
 It automates the entire process—from developing research strategies to critical appraisal, synthesis, and professional report generation—making it ideal for medical researchers, clinicians, students, and anyone seeking evidence-based insights in medicine.

+This is a python/next js application.
+Backend is python, Frontend is Nextjs.
+The backend uses crewai framework to assist researchers to search and document research topics.
+Frontend is a simple nextjs application with simple, cool features with firebase integration for authentication.

 ---

 ## Features